Funding opportunity

 • equipment

-• travel costs (conference attendance costs are discouraged from these awards)
+• travel costs (conference attendance costs are not acceptable for this award)

 • data preservation, data sharing and dissemination costs